Healthe-Matters Logo

-In recent years, the accessibility of genetic testing has expanded, allowing individuals to explore their ancestry, health predispositions, and even potential risks for hereditary conditions.
-23andMe, a prominent player in the direct-to-consumer genetic testing market, even offers a test specifically designed to identify mutations in the BRCA1 and BRCA2 genes that are associated with increased risk of breast, ovarian and other cancers.
-But while the allure of uncovering potential health risks is unsurprising, it is crucial to understand the very real limitations of these direct-to-consumer tests and why it’s important to keep a licensed healthcare provider in the loop.
+As the accessibility of genetic testing has expanded, more and more people are using it to not only explore their ancestry but uncover potential health predispositions and hidden hereditary conditions.
+23andMe, a leader in the direct-to-consumer genetic testing market, even advertises an FDA-approved test designed to identify up to 44 different mutations in the BRCA1 and BRCA2 genes that are associated with increased risk of breast, ovarian, prostate, and other cancers.
+But while the allure of these direct-to-consumer tests is unsurprising, it is crucial to understand their very real limitations and why they can’t replace a licensed healthcare provider who can tell you there are actually nearly 5,000 BRCA1/2 mutations associated with increased risk of cancer.

-The BRCA1 and BRCA2 genes play a crucial role in the body's defense against the formation of tumors.
-Mutations in these genes can compromise that defense, significantly increasing the risk of developing breast, ovarian, and other cancers.
+The BRCA1 and BRCA2 genes play a critical role in the body's defense against the formation of tumors.
+Mutations in these tumor suppressor genes can compromise that defense, significantly increasing the risk of developing breast, ovarian, and other cancers.
 It can also be a sign of Hereditary Breast and Ovarian Cancer (HBOC) syndrome, an inherited condition marked by increased likelihood of these specific cancers occurring.

-Traditionally, BRCA testing has been conducted in clinical settings, involving rigorous analysis and counseling by healthcare professionals, including genetic counselors.
+Traditionally, BRCA testing has been conducted in clinical settings, involving rigorous analysis by and counseling with healthcare professionals, including genetic counselors.

 The 23andMe Approach & Its Limitations

 23andMe's BRCA1/2 test is part of its broader health and ancestry DNA testing service.
-Users provide a saliva sample, which is then analyzed to identify specific genetic variants associated with an elevated risk of breast and ovarian cancers.
+Users provide a saliva sample via mail, which is then analyzed to identify specific genetic variants associated with an elevated risk of breast and ovarian cancers.
 The results are presented directly to the consumer through an online platform.

 Regulatory Concerns with 23andMe